Macchapurisvarar Temple, Koyildevarayanpettai

 Macchapurisvarar Temple is a Hindu temple dedicated to the deity Shiva, located at Koyildevarayanpettai in Thanjavur district, Tamil Nadu, India.

 Vaippu Sthalam

 According to Periya Puranam, this is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Sambandar.

 Presiding deity

 The presiding deity in the garbhagriha, represented by the lingam, is known as Macchapurisvarar.
 The Goddess is known as Sugantha Kunthalambigai.

 Specialities

-In the prakara shrine of Subramania with his consorts Valli and Deivanai.
+In the Prakaram shrine of Subramania with his consorts Valli and Deivanai.
 Subramania is found with Shankha and chakra.

 Structure

 This temple was built by Aditya Chola I.In the right side of the temple, shrine of the goddess is found.
 In the front mandapa, in left, shrines of Dharma Vinayaka, Navagraha and Sanisvara shrines are found.